riceset/Garden/content/Algorithms/The Dining Philosophers Problem.md

 ## Starting the dinner party

-Before actually starting creating threads and running the philosopher routines we have to prepare the dinner party.
+Before actually start creating threads and running the philosopher routines we have to prepare the dinner party.
 By preparing the dinner party I mean doing some input error checking and variable initialization.

 ### can_prepare_dinner()